 On March 14, Thompson Coburn will be prominently represented at the inaugural Christopher S. “Kit” Bond Lecture Series event.
 The lecture series was funded by a $1.3 million endowment, to which Thompson Coburn generously contributed.
 Thanks to donations from Thompson Coburn and others, the lecture series will provide a forum for national and international experts to explore issues of contemporary significance, including economics, politics, science, and global security.

 This year’s event will focus on the global issue of food security and will feature Dr. Dino Patti Djalal, the Indonesian Ambassador to the United States; Dr. Roger Beachy, the founding president of the Donald Danforth Plant Science Center; and high-ranking representatives from the Vietnamese and Philippines Embassies.
-Bond, who is widely recognized for his work with Southeast Asian leaders and his experience in food security issues like biotechnology, will moderate the discussion.
+Bond, who has worked with Southeast Asian leaders has experience in food security issues like biotechnology, will moderate the discussion.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.